On All Floors: Impact of the film

-Director Geoff Evans and writer Craig Handley have created a tight and perfectly formed story in little under five minutes of screen time.

 Made as part of the 2002 Screen Gems initiative, the film enjoyed wide theatrical distribution throughout the United Kingdom, where it was usually shown before many of the major cinema releases of the time, such as Die Another Day.

 Despite the film having a very minor homosexual theme, On All Floors has enjoyed considerable success on the international gay and lesbian film festival circuit, where it has gained very positive reviews.